 Creative Writing's a Beach(ball)

 I wish I’d kept my first rejection letter.
 Among writers, that’s like framing your first earned dollar bill.
-But no, the letter threw me into the throes of a teen-aged writer funk.
+But no, the letter threw me into the depths of a teenaged writer funk.
 My writing career was over ... why would I keep the letter?

-Hey, I was 13 years old.
+Hey, I was thirteen years old at the time.
 Puberty is notable for a couple of things: (a) myopic self-absorption and (b) less-than-stellar thinking skills.

 School really bugs me